Trofeo Rosso will happen in

 14. Health & medical teamThe participants declare that to the best of their knowledge they do not suffer from any illness or disability that may compromise the safety of any person at the event.
 The organiser will set up a team of specialised doctors and nurses during track opening hours.
 The track medical HQ and rescue vehicles are made available to this team.
 This setup is an integral part of the event.
 The team is to be allowed all necessary freedom of movement and access to carry out their duties, by all present at the event.

-15. Images, advertising and commercial activity
+15. Using datas and images, advertising and commercial activity

 Any shooting of images for commercial or promotional purposes is subject to the organiser's authorisation.
 Participants accept that such images may be used by the organiser or any authorised third party.
 The organiser may enter into business agreements with its own choice of partners and display related advertising wherever the organiser deems best.
 Any commercial activity not authorised by the organiser before the event is forbidden within the track grounds and access roads.
 Any advertising for tobacco or alcohol brands on the participants’ clothing or their machines is forbidden, except in the case of proven previous history of such advertising.